 When I start a story, I never have any idea of the places it may take me, or the things it may lead me to do — the surprises and new experiences along the way are some of my favorite things about writing.

 From the New York Times bestselling author of The Winter People comes a novel of edge-of-your-seat suspense starring a group of misfits trying to outsmart a killer in small-town Vermont.

 On the surface, Ashford, Vermont, seems like a quaint New England college town, but to those who live among the shadowy remains of its abandoned mills and factories and beneath its towering steel bridges, it's known as Burntown.

 Eva Sandeski, who goes by the name Necco on the street, has been a part of Burntown's underworld for years, ever since the night her father, Miles, drowned in a flood that left her and her mother, Lily, homeless.

 Now, on the run from a man called Snake Eyes, Necco must rely on other Burntown outsiders to survive.
-As the lives of these misfits intersect, and as the killer from the Sandeski family's past draws ever closer, a story of edge-of-your-seat suspense begins to unfurl with classic Jennifer McMahon twists and turns.
+As the lives of these misfits intersect, and as the killer from the Sandeski family's past draws ever closer, a story begins to unfurl with classic Jennifer McMahon twists and turns.

 About the Author

 JENNIFER McMAHON is the author of eight novels, including the New York Times best-sellers Promise Not to Tell and The Winter People.
 She graduated from Goddard College and studied poetry in the MFA Writing Program at Vermont College.
 She lives in Vermont with her partner, Drea, and their daughter, Zella.

 “McMahon’s latest is bar-raising....
 A stunning genre blend of thriller and fantasy.” —Booklist